ergon/migratemost/README.md

 The project is available as open source under the terms of the [MIT License](./LICENSE).

 ## Acknowledgements
+- Thanks to [anx-ag](https://github.com/anx-ag) for a improvements and feedback
 - Thanks to [Hipmost](https://github.com/orbitalimpact/hipmost) for a starting point
 - Thanks to [Swood](https://github.com/swood) for further inspiration on issues like image size restrictions
 - Thanks to [dra](https://github.com/dra) for implementing the image resizing